Table of Contents

 Packet loss is measured as a percentage of the total number of packets sent versus those received.
 ICMP pings are a common method for testing packet loss, which includes sending multiple pings and measuring the percentage of packets that are lost.
 For example, if you ping a device 50 times and only receive 49 responses, you can estimate that packet loss is about 2% at that moment.

-To accurately and automatically measure packet loss for all your network applications, use a tool like Obkio Network Performance Monitoring software, which continuously measures packet loss by sending synthetic UDP packets every 500ms, and recording how many packets are dropped in transmission.
+To accurately measure and monitor packet loss for all your network applications, use a tool like Obkio Network Performance Monitoring software, which continuously measures packet loss by sending synthetic UDP packets every 500ms, and recording how many packets are dropped in transmission.

 Continuously measuring packet loss every minute is essential for obtaining an accurate percentage of packet loss in your network.
 Learn more in our article on How to Measure Packet Loss.